Xinxinatg/DM-Count/README.md

 python train.py --dataset sha --data-dir <path to dataset> --device <gpu device id>
 ```

-4. Test
+4. Save the mAR values into a matrix during inference

 ```
-python test.py --model-path <path of the model to be evaluated> --data-path <directory for the dataset> --dataset <dataset name: qnrf, sha, shb or nwpu>
+python output_inference.py (need to modify the dataset path in the source code)
 ```

 ## Pretrained models